Updated February 9, 2026

 Essentials ($80/user/month)

-Essentials covers the core ERP capabilities most businessesneed:
+Essentials covers the core ERP capabilities most businesses need:

 For many distributors and professional services firms, Essentials is the right starting point.